firmgently/metalsmith-json-to-files/README.md

 ---
 ```

-### Passing data directly into the page
+### Pass data directly (unwrapped) into the page

-By default JSON data is wrapped in a `data` object in the page, but sometimes we want to pass it into the page unwrapped as if we'd written it in front matter (eg. it might be handy to pass `tags` for use by other plugins).
+By default JSON data is wrapped in a `data` object in the page, but sometimes we want to pass it directly as if we'd written it in front matter (eg. it might be handy to pass `tags` for use by other plugins).

-This can be achieved by using `passhrough`, an array of objects each containing:
+This can be achieved by using `passthrough`, an array of objects each containing:
-- the key of the object we wish to pass directly (`from`)
+- the key of an object we wish to pass directly (`from`)
-- the name we want to use in the page (`to`)
+- what we want to call it in the page (`to`)

-So the following example will pass `tags` and retain the name.
-It will also pass `date` into the page as `publishedDate`:
+So the following example will pass `tags` directly into the page.
+It will also pass `date` into the page, renamed to `publishedDate`:
 ```md
 ---
 name: My Posts